kudobuilder/kudo/keps/0033-structured-parameters.md

 The existing instance parameter values are currently stored as serialized strings.
 They will have to be unwrapped and stored as `map[string]interface{}`.

 As already mentioned on the OperatorVersion, the correct way to define an arbitrary structure is with `apiextension.JSON`.
-The Instance should have accessor functions to convert the `[]byte` values to structured `interface{}` types.
+The Instance should have accessor functions to convert the `apiextension.JSON` values to structured `interface{}` types.

+### Client-side

-### Instance updates
+#### Instance updates from the command line (`-p` option)

 When updating an operator instance, a user can specify parameters override either in the command line directly (`-p` option) or using an extra file (`-P` option) e.g.: `kudo update --instance my-instance -p KEY=newValue`.
 This is easy with a flat list of parameters, but becomes more complex with a nested structure.